Re-established Interests- Amateur radio

 In the receiving line after the ceremony, she introduced me to her friends as her soul mate, or the one she would have had one last fling with before getting married, or the one she would have married if she had not met her husband first.
 I am not sure I would have been satisfied to be just a last fling.

-This is getting way too sad to write about now.
-Even after more than 30 years.
+This is getting way too sad to write about now, even after more than 30 years.

 Cecilia and her husband were building a life together.
 Part of it included me, for a while.
 I helped them put in their kiwi orchard.
 They invited me to dinners on many special occasions, and sometimes just because I was a friend.
 We went to Halloween celebrations downtown when it was still just a local party.
 We went tubing and on bike rides.
 We watched football.
 We talked.

-Cecilia was teaching horse riding, and trying to finish school so she could become a veterinarian.
-And she had a part-time job at a local tack and western wear shop.
+Cecilia was teaching horse riding and trying to finish school so she could become a veterinarian.
+And she had a part-time job at a local tack-and-western-wear shop.
 Judy and I ran into her near that shop downtown one afternoon.
 Cecilia told us she planned to get together with us soon, just in case something happened and we never saw each other again.
 As it turned out, we never did see her again.

 Thinking about the dream, and her feeling that something might happen before we saw each other again, well, what can I say?
 Sometimes life is very sad.
-And sometimes it almost seems that we know in advance that certain things might happen.
-Like my feeling that I had to get past that car going to Big Bear.
+And sometimes it almost seems that we know in advance that certain things might happen, like my feeling that I had to get past that car going to Big Bear.
 Now the dream about Cecilia’s time here being short, and her own feeling that something might happen before we saw her again.
 Like so many other things.

 Hello Cecilia.
 I will always remember you.

 There I was, stammering, ‘why are you here, how are you here, are you really here?’
-She came up face to face with me, grabbed my arms just below my shoulders, and said forcefully, ‘I want you to know that am OK.
+She came up face to face with me, grabbed my arms just below my shoulders, and said forcefully, ‘I want you to know that I am OK.
 There is something I have wanted to do for you.’
 And then, without saying anything else that I remember anyway, she pulled me towards her.
 We were already about as close as we could be, but she pulled me closer, and then we merged together.
-What followed was warmth, tingling, swirling flashes of light, a feeling of floating, of being- me, of being her, of being us together.
+What followed was warmth, tingling, swirling flashes of light, a feeling of floating, of being me, of being her, of being us together.
 Then it was over.

 And that she is OK.